cmstead/js-codeformer/README.md

 - Change variable type
     - Change variable declaration type from current type to const, let, or var
     - No keybinding
+- Introduce variable
+    - Introduce variable declaration into the code from selected variable use

 - Select Action (Action Palette)
     - Windows: ctrl+shift+j, p